 Most of the climate in Morocco is Mediterranean with hot, dry summers and mild but wet winters.

-It’s also possible to ski at one of five resorts in Morocco with the best resort being Oukaimeden.
+It’s also possible to ski at one of five resorts in Morocco.
+The best one is considered to be Oukaimeden.

 One of the world’s best treks – the High Atlas trek takes you through this range.